Estimated reading time: 5 minutes

 Melon

-Dogs can eat melons, and they are a delicious way to help keep your dog hydrated and can be frozen for a summer treat.
+Dogs can eat melons, which are delicious and help keep dogs hydrated.
+They can also be frozen for a summer treat.

 The best melon to feed your dog is the Honeydew melon.
 Like pears, it is high in dietary fibre to help assist digestion.
 It also contains B6 and C.